FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Method

 First, we inherit standard supervision terms commonly used in implicit learning: a Dirichlet condition on the zero-level set, as proposed by Atzmon et al.~\cite{Atzmon2020SALSA}, and the Eikonal constraint~\cite{Gropp2020ImplicitGR}, which enforces unit gradient norms in the vicinity of the surface.
 These terms ensure fidelity to the input data and preserve geometric consistency.

-Second, and most importantly, we introduce a novel curvature proxy that suppresses the difference between the principal curvatures of the learned surface.
+Second, and most importantly, we introduce a novel curvature regularizer that suppresses the difference between the principal curvatures of the learned surface.
 This regularization is particularly effective for CAD surfaces, as it forces parabolic and hyperbolic surface parts to be planar and elliptic areas to be umbilical (cf. Figure~\ref{fig:curvature}).
-In combination with the surface reconstruction and Eikonal losses, promotes flatness where the target is hyperbolic and parabolic, and spherical uniformity where it is doubly curved.
+In combination with the surface reconstruction (Dirichlet) and unit gradient field (Eikonal) losses, it promotes flatness where the target is hyperbolic and parabolic, and spherical uniformity where it is doubly curved.

-Unlike previous methods that construct the full $ 3\times 3$ Hessian\cite{Wang2023NeuralSingularHessianIN, Dong2024NeurCADReconNR}, our formulation needs only a single Hessian–vector product per sample, eliminating explicit Hessian assembly and speeding training.
-Additionally, we also propose a first order finite-difference approximation, which avoids Hessian computation entirely, enabling significantly faster training while retaining the geometric benefits of curvature regularization.
+Unlike previous methods that construct the full $ 3\times 3$ Hessian~\cite{Wang2023NeuralSingularHessianIN, Dong2024NeurCADReconNR}, our formulation needs only a single Hessian–vector product per sample, eliminating explicit Hessian assembly and speeding up training.
+Additionally, we also propose a first-order finite-difference approximation, which avoids Hessian computation entirely, enabling significantly faster training while retaining the geometric benefits of curvature regularization.